carlos-req/ecommerce_store/client/README.md

     - [x]Add size selection
     - [x]Add Validation to selecting a size that the product has in stock

-3. [ ] All Products Page - Filter and all products
+3. [ ] Catalog Page - Filter and all products

 -   Display all products